Ecruz950/Dev-Training-for-AI-Website/README.md

 - Hamburger Menu on the top left corner of the navbar that slides the left side bar menu in and out when clicked

+- Move website to the server (Done at the end when website is finished)

+- Login/Registration functionality

 ## What we are storing in the database
 - Username & Password
 - Quiz results
+- Module status